Upcoming 2026 Classes

-**if you can’t attend live, a recording will be sent out following the class
+**if you can’t attend live, a recording with class slides will be sent out following the class

 In this two-hour interactive and generative workshop, students will complete lists and brainstorming prompts to gather specifics and interesting ideas hidden in plain sight.
 After generating the raw material, we’ll experiment with comedic foundations and tools like exaggeration, templates, and twists to create premises and titles for future funny writing.
 Everyone will leave class with a clear, repeatable process on how to mine and refine comedic ideas into publishable writing.
 The end of class will focus on creative work strategies to draft, get feedback on, rewrite, and submit work on a (reasonable) schedule–because we’re funny, yes, but also professional.